SecZetta/integrations/bitsight/README.md

     ]
 ```

-> The API will respond back with a `200 OK` if the request was succesful
+> The API will respond back with a `200 OK` if the request was successful